Brazil

 Securing the boundaries and safeguarding the ancestral lands of Indigenous Peoples, Quilombolas, and local communities, while upholding the laws, ensuring free access to babassu palms for communities or protecting forests from destruction, is not merely a matter of respecting tenure rights - it is the cornerstone of effective conservation in the Brazilian Amazon.
 Strong tenure rights protect traditional forest guardianship that plays a pivotal role in combatting climate change.
 By entrusting forests to community management, we fortify their role as powerful stewards making a significant positive impact on the planet's climate.

-Since the restoration of democracy in Brazil in 1985 and the enactment of the democratic Constitution in 1988, significant progress has been made in recognising the territorial rights of indigenous and other traditional peoples and communities, including Quilombolas, coconut breakers, extractive communities, and riverine people.
+Since the restoration of democracy in Brazil in 1985 and the enactment of the democratic Constitution in 1988, significant progress has been made in recognising the territorial rights of indigenous and other traditional peoples and communities, including Quilombolas, coconut breakers, community resource user communities, and riverine people.
 Over 158 million hectares of community lands have been demarcated in the Legal Amazon, which comprises about 60 percent of Brazil’s total area known as the Brazilian Amazon.

 However, there are still vast expanses of public non-designated lands, alongside millions of hectares of Indigenous Peoples’ lands, Quilombolas’ territories, and other ancestral lands, all facing imminent threats.
 Securing demarcation and titling is imperative to uphold the territorial rights of traditional communities and to safeguard the integrity of their forests.

-The demarcation of over 158 million hectares of community lands stands as a testament to the tireless advocacy and resilience of Indigenous Peoples, Quilombolas, and extractive communities.
+The demarcation of over 158 million hectares of community lands stands as a testament to the tireless advocacy and resilience of Indigenous Peoples, Quilombolas, and resource user communities.
 In collaboration with the human rights and socioenvironmental movements, they have significantly influenced legislative processes such as the 1988 Constituent Assembly and the subsequent development of public policies.

 The 1988 Constitution recognised indigenous land rights as inherent and fundamental.
 It acknowledged the ancestral lands inhabited by Indigenous Peoples as protected areas (Indigenous Lands, or TIs), and affirmed the collective ownership rights of Quilombolas over their territories (quilombola Territories, or TQs).